m-hall/HypnotoadSVN/docs/settings.md

 ```

 ### Logs
-You can change the maximum number of revisions to show when gettings logs.
+You can change the maximum number of revisions to show when getting logs.

 ```Javascript
 "logHistorySize": 20,